ramitgdev/app/INDIVIDUAL_CHAT_AND_TEAM_STATUS_FIX.md

 1. Open your Supabase dashboard
 2. Go to SQL Editor
-3. Copy and paste the entire `supabase-fix-presence-system.sql` file
+3. Copy and paste the entire `database/scripts/supabase-fix-presence-system.sql` file
 4. Click "Run" to execute

 ### Step 2: Restart Your Application